carlow78/fruit-memory/README.md

 * [CSS](https://www.w3.org/Style/CSS/Overview.en.html) - provides the styling.
 * [Balsamiq](https://balsamiq.com/wireframes/) - was used to create the wireframes.
 * [Visual Studio](https://code.visualstudio.com/) - was used to code locally.
 * [Github Desktop](https://desktop.github.com/) - was installed and used to track changes made locally.
+Summary and comments were added for each commit added to Github.
 * [Git for Windows](https://git-scm.com/download/win) - was installed to push changes to github made locally using Visual Studio and managed by Github Desktop.
 * [Github](https://github.com/) - was used to store the project's webpages and images.
 After every session I pushed the updates to github for further validation and testing.